 In 2011, we campaigned against an Early Day Motion advocating for further state funding for homeopathy, and in favour of an amendment putting across the opposite view.
 The eventual result was that the original EDM was withdrawn.

-In 2015, the Good Thinking Society, set up by BHA Patron Dr Simon Singh, threatened to judicially review a decision by Liverpool NHS Clinical Commissioning Group (CCGs) over its decision to continue to spend state funds on homeopathy.
+In 2015, the Good Thinking Society, set up by Humanists UK Patron Dr Simon Singh, threatened to judicially review a decision by Liverpool NHS Clinical Commissioning Group (CCGs) over its decision to continue to spend state funds on homeopathy.
 As a result, the CCG decided to conduct a review of its spending, which later led to homeopathy being defunded.
 Good Thinking also undertook a survey of UK NHS spending on homeopathy, concluding it totalled about £5 million.
 Several more CCGs have also subsequently withdrawn funding.
 By October 2016, homeopathy was no longer funded outside of London and Bristol in England.